 Step four is to evaluate if what you did worked!
 The best results are when you match the strategy with real stressor or cause.
 Sometimes you need to practice a strategy before you see the benefits.

-Pet Away Worry & Stress (PAWS): Interact with registered therapy animals—dogs, bunnies, cats and Woodstock the Therapy Chicken—at Boynton Health Service, on Wednesdays 3-5 p.m.
-PAWS on Wednesdays is a joint collaboration with the University's Animal-Assisted Interactions (AAI) program at the Minnesota Landscape Arboretum and Boynton Health Service.
+Pet Away Worry & Stress (PAWS): Interact with registered therapy animals—dogs, bunnies, cats and Woodstock the Therapy Chicken—at Boynton Health Service.
+PAWS is a joint collaboration with the University's Animal-Assisted Interactions (AAI) program at the Minnesota Landscape Arboretum and Boynton Health Service.

 Drop in for a Stress Busters session to unwind your mind with mind-body skills, meditation and light stretching.
 Free for University of Minnesota students, faculty, and staff.

 Reduce your stress with mindfulness—take a Mindfulness-Based Stress Reduction class!
 (Also offered for academic credit as CSpH 3201.)

 - Take free Comfort Zone classes at Boynton: yoga, tai chi, and Pilates